BrianCodez/SISR/docs/misc/troubleshooting.md

     - If yes, you are doing it wrong
     - If no, tough luck

-### Touch/Radial menus do not work {.toc-anchor}

-??? question "Touch/Radial menus do not work"

-    By default, SISR will **not** draw continuously, which prevents touch/radial menus from showing up
-    To make touch/radial menus show up, you can add the `--wcd true` launch option to enable continuous drawing

-    This can also circumvent issues with the Steam overlay not showing up correctly.

-    **Do note that this may increase CPU/GPU usage** and can potentially negatively affect gaming performance on lower end systems

 ### My controller doesn't work properly when SISR is running and I launch a game from Steam {.toc-anchor}